- Objectives of the Fair Labor Standards Act (FLSA)

 - What about the exemptions to the FLSA?

-- Is there a Statute of Limitations?
+- Are there Statute of Limitations?
 How long do I have to bring my claim?

 - What damages am I entitled to recover under Federal Law?